 Our school follows the current Illinois Standards.
 A variety of texts and other supplemental resources are used.

-Fine Arts:
+Fine Arts/Library:

 Thomas Paine has a core curriculum in fine arts for the areas of music, art, dance & drama taught on a rotation basis.
+Students attend the library once per week throughout the school year.

 Student Activities: